source-foundry/FSCW/README.md

 ## Setup experience for end users

 - User downloads `(SetupExe)` from your repository and double clicks it.
-- User sees a *Windows protected your PC* message: Needs to click on `More info` and then `Run anyway`.
+- User sees a *Windows protected your PC* message ([Screenshot](https://github.com/source-foundry/FSCW/raw/master/img/screenshot-smartscreen.png)).: Needs to click on `More info` and then `Run anyway`.
 - **Note:** This *Windows SmartScreen warning* can be safely ignored as it is caused only by the fact that the EXE is not digitally signed.
 You may want to upload the EXE file to [VirusTotal](http://www.virustotal.com) and link to the report from your repository.
 - User is asked if the font(s) should be installed ([Screenshot](https://github.com/source-foundry/FSCW/raw/master/img/screenshot-install.png)).
 - User is asked to to perform a restart ([Screenshot](https://github.com/source-foundry/FSCW/raw/master/img/screenshot-restart.png)).